-- (1) Single-walled tank not less than 12-gauge in thickness in its entirety in accordance with NFPA 7.2.7 Design Standards; - (2) Double-bottom steel tanks with end-cover protection and interstitial space monitoring; - (3) Double-wall non-metallic tank; or - (4) Single-walled non-metallic tank for inside use only. - Note: All tanks at public buildings (as defined in 20 V.S.A., § 2730), including aboveground LP Gas tanks; over 2,000 gallons water capacity; or with an aggregate capacity over 4,000 gallons; and aboveground flammable and combustible liquid tanks, must have a permit from the Vermont Division of Fire Safety.
+- Single-walled tank not less than 12-gauge in thickness in its entirety in accordance with Section 7.2.7 (Design Standards) of NFPA Part 31, effective December 4, 2015, as amended; - (2) Double-bottom steel tanks with end-cover protection and interstitial space monitoring; - (3) Double-wall non-metallic tank; or - (4) Single-walled non-metallic tank for inside use only. - Note: All tanks at public buildings (as defined in 20 V.S.A., § 2730), including aboveground LP Gas tanks; over 2,000 gallons water capacity; or with an aggregate capacity over 4,000 gallons; and aboveground flammable and combustible liquid tanks, must have a permit from the Vermont Division of Fire Safety.
 Tank permit applications are available online at www.firesafety.vermont.gov, or can be obtained by contacting any office of the Vermont Division of Fire Safety.